 Make the commitment

 Before you even run your first mile off a training plan, map out the next few months to make sure you have the time and energy to complete it.
 Marathon training is not a small commitment, and you should consider your current lifestyle before undertaking it.
 Is this a particularly busy time at work, requiring extra hours of your time?
-Are your children involved in heavy travel sports schedules?
-Look at your calendar, map out your training programme, and make sure it doesn't tip your life balance because that will only lead to burnout and/or injury.
+Are your kids involved in heavy travel sports schedules?
+Look at your calendar, map out your training program, and make sure it doesn't tip your life balance because that will only lead to burnout and/or injury.

 Once you're sure you've got the bandwidth for marathon training, make a mental commitment.
-These next few months might require earlier bedtimes, less socialising, and the ability to hit the roads in pre-dawn hours.
+These next few months might require earlier bedtimes, less socializing, and the ability to hit the roads in pre-dawn hours.
 It's only temporary, of course, but you should want to complete a marathon badly enough to make the small sacrifices it requires.

-Practise your nutrition
+Practice your nutrition

 Recover and respect your body

 Marathon training is a long grind and will take its toll on your muscles and energy.
-That's why it's so important to pay attention to the little aches and pains that pop up, rest on rest days, and prioritise recovery.
+That's why it's so important to pay attention to the little aches and pains that pop up, rest on rest days, and prioritize recovery.